krokedil/collector-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2017.11.23  	- version 0.4.0 =
+* Tweak			- Improved handling of returned customer data to avoid issues when submitting form/creating order in WooCommerce.
+* Tweak			- Send email to admin if customer address is missing from returned address data from Collector.
+* Tweak			- Store org no as a separate post meta field and display it in WooCommerce order overview.
+* Fix			- Improved check if Collector is the selected gateway (for correct body class).

 = 2017.11.07  	- version 0.3.4 =
 * Fix			- Prevent order status to be changed to On hold if thankyou page is reloaded and Collector sessions aren't deleted properly.
 * Tweak			- Store public token in order to be used when displaying Collector Checkout iframe on thankyou page.